davea42/libdwarf-code/README.md

     dwarf_finish()

 the arguments were unused and/or unnecessary.

 The argument list to

     dwarf_bitoffset()

-changed to allow use with DWARF5.
+changed to allow use with DWARF2 through DWARF5.

-libdwarf.h still has

-    dwarf_expand_frame_instructions()
-    struct Dwarf_Frame_Op_s

-but these will be dropped
-since they only work with DWARF2.
-A usable interface is not yet available.
+The functions allowing access to DW_OP_* frame operators was rather useless in libdwarf-20210528 and the libdwarf-0.3.1 functions allowing one to interpret frame instructions in detail (relatively easily) are a big improvment.

 ## Reading DWARF from memory